GregorR/style/HYPHENS.md

 Hyphens are one of the most confusing parts of English grammar, and misuse of hyphens is rampant.
 Of course, clarity is king, so ultimately, if a hyphen or absence of a hyphen makes something clearer, that is the correct use of a hyphen.
-However, hyphens exist to aid ambiguity, and thus to aid in parsing, so it's important to use them thoughtfully.
+However, hyphens exist to resolve ambiguity, and thus to aid in parsing, so it's important to use them thoughtfully.

 I won't provide an actual guide on using hyphens here.
 If you want one, I highly recommend the Chicago Manual of Style, which enumerates every case in